ZeeshanMukhtar1/OpenVerse/README.md

 - Documentation
 - DO NOT remove other's content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works
+- You can also contribute to the existing projects by fixing bugs, improving the code, and enhancing the user interface.
+- And anything else you can think of!

 ## Get Started Today 🌟